Research Fellows Program

 We will share your research report with the CIPR audience of regulators, academics, and thought leaders and encourage you to submit for publication.

 Jingshu Luo, Ph.D., is a 2021 National Association of Insurance Commissioners Research Fellow.
-She is also the McNeil Assistant Professor in Risk Management and Insurance at Madden School of Business of Le Moyne College.
+Dr. Luo is assistant professor of finance at University of Mississippi's Business School.
 Her research interests include corporate risk management, insurance economics, and public policy while her teaching interests include risk management, insurance, and corporate finance.
 She earned a Ph.D. degree in Risk Management and Insurance from Temple University, a Master’s degree in Economics from Rutgers University-Newark, and a Bachelor’s degree in Insurance and Accounting from Southwestern University of Finance and Economics (China).

 Stuart J. Heckman